 Tasting Slovenian wines for the first time, while being unfamiliar with our local wine producers and varieties, you may feel slightly unprepared to dive into the vast selection this country has to offer.
 To give you a heads up before you do, let’s have a look at some typical Slovenian wines.

 Sauvignon is one of the most widespread and internationally diverse varieties.
 It’s so popular in Slovenia that we even hold an annual festival each May to celebrate it.
-As in any country Sauvignons produced in Slovenia have their own distinct characteristics, resulting in a unique taste and flavor palette, which separate them from all other wines of the sort.
+As in any country Sauvignons produced in Slovenia have their own distinct characteristics, resulting in a unique taste and flavour palette, which separate them from all other wines of the sort.
 There are a number of wine producers across the country offering Sauvignon as a part of their portfolios.
-Each of them is slightly different according to the specific wine making region.
+Each of them is slightly different according to the specific winemaking region.
 Normally though this is a dry white wine that pairs flawlessly with fish.

 The same can be said for Chardonnay.
 The taste varies from region to region resulting in an unimaginably diverse palette, even inside a small area such as Slovenia.
-This is chiefly due to the variations in micro-climate, which affect everything from vine growth and grape development to fermentation process and maturing of the wine.
+This is chiefly due to the variations in micro-climate, which affect everything from vine growth and grape development to the fermentation process and maturing of the wine.
 For instance, tasting a Chardonnay from the coastal Primorska region is never quite the same as tasting the one form Štajerska, since the latter is more inland and has a slightly cooler climate.
-Even globally Chardonnays differ so much from one another, that the only thing they have in common is a smoky undertone in their flavor.
+Even globally Chardonnays differ so much from one another, that the only thing they have in common is a smoky undertone in their flavour.
 This makes them inherently difficult to distinguish in a blind tasting.

-Also known as the king of wines and a variety of many flavors.
+Also known as the king of wines and a variety of many flavours.
 Riesling is an absolute must on our list.
 It varies from sweet to dry depending on how long the winegrower has allowed it to ferment.
 It is known for its fruity aroma and compatibility with a wide range of dishes.
-As opposed to the more common German varieties, Slovenian Rieslings tend to have a more citrusy flavor with some peach notes.
+As opposed to the more common German varieties, Slovenian Rieslings tend to have a more citrusy flavour with some peach notes.
 When aged, Rieslings are prone to develop additional smokey and honey or sometimes petrol undertones.

 4. Jazbec Sparkling Teran

 This one is somewhat rare to come across but definitely worth the effort of finding as it is a very special sparkling wine with the most exquisite taste.
 What’s unusual about it is that, contrary to most sparkling wines, it is actually made from red wine.
-The terroir comprised of hot Mediterranean sun and a scarcity of rain gives this wine it’s distinct character.
+The terroir comprised of hot Mediterranean sun and a scarcity of rain gives this wine its distinct character.
 The winegrowers produce this wine by the classical method.
 This means the second fermentation takes place in the bottles.
 They later leave these bottles to mature in natural Karst caves for several years.
-Naturally this is a dry wine with a medium alcohol content.
+Naturally, this is a dry wine with medium alcohol content.

 8. Black Velvet

 Though usually used for blends this is a very special wine available pure in exclusive annual series of only a hundred 250 ml bottles.
 These contain Black Velvet produced from the world’s oldest surviving vine.
 This vine is located in Slovenia’s second largest city Maribor, which makes it all the more special.
 Noted designer Oskar Kogoj designed the bottles and you’ll be very lucky to get your hands on one of them.
 The locals call Black Velvet “Žametna črnina”.
-It has a brilliant bright red color and a distinct raspberry aroma.
+It has a brilliant bright red colour and a distinct raspberry aroma.
 All that combined with a slightly higher acidity makes this wine perfect for blends.
-Winegrowers have traditionally used it to make a number of precious Slovenian wines, lending them Black Velvet’s characteristic flavor.
+Winegrowers have traditionally used it to make a number of precious Slovenian wines, lending them Black Velvet’s characteristic flavour.
 Slovenians appreciate this wine so much we even have an anthem for it.

 9. Predicate Wines

 There are a number of wine producers in Slovenia who are specialized in the production of predicate wines and wines of special quality.
 These are usually sweet late harvest white wines of different varieties, such as Traminer, Yellow Muscat, Riesling and Sauvignon.
-Though each has its characteristic taste and aroma, they all go very well along sweeter foods such as cakes and other desserts.
+Though each has its characteristic taste and aroma, they all go very well along with sweeter foods such as cakes and other desserts.
 This is why we sometimes colloquially call them dessert wines.
-The best and the sweetest of these wines can be found in the inland Podravje and Posavaje regions of Slovenia.
+The best and the sweetest of these wines can be found in the inland Podravje and the Posavaje regions of Slovenia.